 The world makes us something that we are not.

 We live in a volatile and unpredictable world.
 Changes are happening faster and faster.
 Unpredictability and unknown causes stress which leads to all sort of disease.
-The science will tell you that human brain is not adapted for the fucked up modern society we live in.
+The science will tell you that human brain is not adapted for the modern society we live in.
 Politics and economics will tell you differently.

 There is too much noise out there.
 It’s all around us.
 Gets harder and harder to avoid all the noise and nonsense we get every day.

 I have been trying myself to simplify my life.
 I have been trying to stop loving things more than people, life and nature.
 I want to live a life which allows me to be present.
 This force me to change my lifestyle little by little and do things differently.